Ex-Hooker’s Letter to her Younger Self

 Stop thinking about your own hurt.
 Don’t lash back with that vicious phrase your mother’s said to you so many times – “I hope you die a slow death.”
 Don’t tell Gabriel you never want to see him again and storm out of the sculpture gallery.
 Or it will be the last time you see him.
 Gabriel will die of AIDS five months later.
 When he said you reminded him of ‘his own death’ he was trying to tell you he was dying.
 You’ll regret what you said for the rest of your life.
 But even more you’ll regret running away from his friendship.

 Say I love you.

 This was originally posted By Stella Marr @ Secret Life of a Manhattan Call Girl and is reposted here by permission.

-Posted on May 9, 2012, in feminism, gender, sex, sexism, violence against women, women and tagged feminism, gender, prostitution, sex, sex trafficking, sexism, Stella Marr, violence against women, women.
+Posted on May 9, 2012, in feminism, gender, sex and sexuality, sexism, violence against women, women and tagged feminism, gender, prostitution, sex and sexuality, sex trafficking, sexism, Stella Marr, violence against women, women.
 Bookmark the permalink.
 4 Comments.